 Is AI Changing the System… or Revealing What the Data Already Knows?

-How does AI change the system into which it is deployed?
+To put it simply, Choudary centers his argument around the question: How does AI change the system into which it is deployed?

-How do data and insights—amplified by AI—reshape the decisions, behaviours, and governance that define the system?
+A more precise framing may be: How do data and insights—amplified by AI—reshape the decisions, behaviors, and governance that define the system?

 Above-the-Algorithm and Below-the-Algorithm: A Relevant Warning